Filing Form 5471 – Foreign Corporation Reporting for US Expats

 Form 5471 filing deadline for expats

-The filing date for expats is June 15th unless they request an additional extension until October 15th by filing Form 4868.
+In 2021 (and 2022), the filing date for expats is June 15th unless they request an additional extension until October 15th by filing Form 4868.

 Does filing Form 5471 create an additional tax liability?